landoDev/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML is a way of writing your HTML to have meaning.
+Using semantic standards makes reading code more readable and easier to have others hlep and work on your code after you.
+Semantic HTML saves us from having wild names for different parts of ou web page and introduces meaning and uniformity.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+display: block always starts on a new line and both it's height and width can be adjusted; inline doesn't take height-width properties and does not start on a new line.

 3. What are the 4 areas of the box model?
+Margin, border, padding, content.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross-axis

 5. Explain why git is valuable to a team of developers.
+Git is valuable because, as a source control tool, developers can share and update code easily.
+Any changes that may break the code can be reverted back to the version before it broke.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.